Imagine Transylvania as one huge fortress where the outer “walls” are the Carpathian Mountains surrounding it from all sides in a triangle shape.

 These are our 25 best attractions in Transylvania (in reality a lot more as we’ve grouped them) that you should not miss.
 Be it notorious monuments or fascinating hidden gems, while visiting them you’ll be sure to get an insight into the local culture and leave the country feeling amazed by its charm.

 We can organize a tailor-made private tour to any of these places and help you discover the magic of Transylvania!
-For an example of such a trip, see our Private Tour of Romania, Tour of Transylvania from Sibiu, or Tour of Transylvania from Cluj-Napoca.
+For an example of such a trip, see our Private Tour of Romania, Tour of Transylvania from Bucharest, Tour of Transylvania from Budapest or check all other options on our Transylvania Tours page.